Economic Shocks, Opportunity Costs, and the Supply of Politicians: Institutional and Theoretical Background

 To become a candidate for local council, individuals must be affiliated with a political party one year prior to the election.\footnote{Additionally, candidates must be Brazilian citizens, aged at least 18 years old, have residency in the municipality where they are running for office for at least one year, possess full political rights, and possess a certificate of completion of military service (for men).} Each political party (coalition) nominates up to 1.5 (2) times the total number of available seats in the local council.
 Political parties are required to meet a gender quota, with at most 70\% of candidates being of the same gender.
 The nomination of political candidates occurs at the parties' municipal conventions which take place between July and August of each electoral year.
 Due to the large number of available seats and parties' incentives to fill as many candidacies as possible, running for local council is relatively common, even for individuals without prior political experience.\footnote{The number of seats the party wins depends on the total number of votes it receives, creating an incentive for parties to fill as many candidacies as possible.}

 How large are the financial costs associated with candidacies for local council?
-To finance their campaigns, candidates rely on party funds, financial contributions from individuals and firms, as well as own resources.\footnote{Campaign spending limits were introduced in 2015 \citep{avis2022}.
-Besides banning financial contributions from private firms, the electoral law established spending limits for political campaigns depending on municipalities' population.
-Importantly, since 2019, candidates for local council are restricted to finance only up to 10\% of the spending limit for their municipality with their own resources to ensure more equitable running conditions.} We collected data from the Superior Electoral Court (\textit{Tribunal Superior Eleitoral}, TSE) on all campaign contributions received by councilor candidates in the electoral cycles 2004 to 2020.
+To finance their campaigns, candidates rely on party funds, financial contributions from individuals and firms, and their own resources.\footnote{Campaign spending limits were introduced in 2015 \citep{avis2022}.
+In addition to banning financial contributions from private firms, the electoral law also set spending limits for political campaigns based on the population of the municipality.
+Since 2019, candidates for local council are only allowed to fund up to 10\% of their municipality's spending limit with their own resources, ensuring more equitable running conditions.} We collected data from the Superior Electoral Court (\textit{Tribunal Superior Eleitoral}, TSE) on all campaign contributions received by councilor candidates in the electoral cycles 2004 to 2020.
 Appendix Table \ref{tab:sumstat_donations} presents detailed summary statistics for each year.
 Across all years, the median candidate raised a total of 1,587 BRL (392 USD), with only 168 BRL (34 USD) coming from own resources.
 Only about half of all candidates use any private funds for the campaign.
-Thus, the majority of resources financing candidates' campaigns do not originate from their own money, suggesting that the financial barriers to entering politics as a councilor candidate are limited.
+These figures suggest that personal financial contributions play a limited role in local campaigns, suggesting that the financial barriers to running for councilor are relatively low.